Week 10 Fantasy football rankings, lineup advice, start-sit picks from proven computer

 The Patriots are seeing their younger receivers, namely Pop Douglas and Kayshon Boutte, emerge as each player has more touchdown catches than Diggs' pair on the season.
 Additionally, Diggs doesn't have the best Week 10 matchup versus Tampa, which has done a good job at keeping receivers out of the endzone.
 Over the last 14 touchdowns scored against the Bucs, just three of them have come via wideouts, as Diggs is a player to fade this week.

-Another curveball: The model is high on Giants quarterback Jaxson Dart.
+Another curveball: The model is high on Giants quarterback Jaxson Dart, who is being started in fewer than half of Fantasy leagues.
 The rookie has rushing touchdowns in each of his last four games and also has a 7:1 TD:INT over that stretch.
 Dart's legs are one of his biggest Fantasy assets as only Jayden Daniels is averaging more rushing yards per start, amongst quarterbacks, and only Josh Allen has more rushing touchdowns at the position.

 On Sunday, he gets to face one of the most Fantasy-friendly defenses to running quarterbacks as just six teams allow more rushing yards per game to QBs than the Bears.
 Chicago was also shredded thru the air by Joe Flacco on Sunday, to the tune of 470 passing yards and four touchdowns.
 With Chicago having the No. 29 scoring defense and ranking 25th versus the pass, Dart finds himself in the top 10 of positional rankings.
 For more start/sit Fantasy football advice, be sure to check out the rest of the Week 10 Fantasy football rankings.